-- Virginia currently does not require state family and medical leave for private sector employees.
-See Family and Medical Leave of Absence.
+- Virginia does not have a state family and medical leave law applicable to private employers.
+See Family and Medical Leave.

-- Virginia employers may not terminate or demote an employee summoned for jury duty or a court appearance so long as the employee provided the employer with reasonable notice.
-See Jury Duty and Court Appearance Leave.
+- An employer may not terminate or demote an employee summoned for jury duty so long as the employee provided the employer with reasonable notice.
+See Jury Duty Leave.

-- Employers may not take any adverse action (e.g., termination or demotion) against an employee who misses work to serve as a member of a local electoral board, an assistant general registrar or an election officer, so long as the employee provided reasonable notice of his or her absence.
+- An employer may not take any adverse action (e.g., termination or demotion) against an employee who misses work to serve as a member of a local electoral board, an assistant general registrar or an election officer, so long as the employee provided reasonable notice of their absence.
 See Election Officer Leave.

-- A private employer must provide an unpaid leave of absence to members of the Virginia National Guard, Virginia Defense Force and National Guard of other states.
+- An employer must provide an unpaid leave of absence to members of the Virginia National Guard, Virginia Defense Force and National Guard of other states.
 See Military Leave.